• Brice Creek Trail is a popular hiking area in the Umpqua National Forest

 This small, peaceful campground has 10 first-come, first-served sites, each with a picnic table and fire ring.

-Even though the campground is small, there are plenty of outdoor activities nearby, including hiking, swimming, fishing, and exploring the surrounding forest.
+There are plenty of outdoor activities nearby, including hiking, swimming, fishing, and exploring the surrounding forest.

 Lund Park Campground – Brice Creek Camping in the Umpqua National Forest